Orders Generally Sample Clauses

 Orders Generally.
 6.1.1 Customer must pay all charges Customer incurs for Customer’s use of the Service Offering.
 Charges may consist of both a committed amount as well as additional amounts, including but not limited to charges for add-on features that Customer orders or enables, as well as charges Customer incurs based on actual usage of the Service Offering (metered charges, or “overages”).
 Customer must establish a method of payment to cover charges.
 RSA may bill Customer directly for any additional charges, even if Customer purchases its subscription(s) for the Service Offering through an RSA-authorized reseller.
 RSA may not require a purchase order to invoice Customer for charges.

-Orders Generally.
-5.1.1 You must pay all charges you incur for your use of the Service Offering.
-Charges may consist of both a committed amount as well as additional amounts, including but not limited to charges for add-on features that you order or enable, as well as charges you incur based on actual usage of the Service Offering (which may be metered charges, or “overage” charges for use in excess of any committed use).
-You must establish a method of payment to cover charges.
-We may bill you directly for any additional charges, even if you purchase the entitlement for the Service Offering through a VMware authorized reseller.
-We may not require a purchase order to invoice you for charges.
+4.1.2 You must pay all charges you incur for your use of the Service Offering, which may include a committed amount, charges for add-on features, and charges you incur based on actual usage of the Service Offering.
+We may bill you directly for any additional charges (which may include metered or “overage” charges), even if you purchase your entitlement to the Service Offering through a VMware channel partner.
+We may not require a purchase order to invoice you for any charges.

 Orders Generally. (a) Customer will issue one or more purchase Orders to commence/trigger the purchase of each product and/or service.
 Customer may be required to issue such Order(s) pursuant to one or more Signed Agreements (by requiring Customer to purchase a specific quantity or a specific product and/or service or otherwise).
 An "Order" is Customer's order, offer and/or request for one or more product(s), service(s) and/or service deliverable(s).

-Orders Generally.
-All Orders are subject to the terms of the XXXX and are not binding until accepted by us.
-Your Order will be deemed accepted when we provide your Login Credentials.
-We are not required to provide the Product Offering to you until you provide to us all information we require for processing your Order and provisioning the Product Offering for you.
-All Orders are non-refundable and non-cancellable except as expressly provided in the XXXX.
+5.1.2 All Orders are subject to the terms of the Agreement and are not binding until we accept them.
+An Order will be deemed accepted when we deliver your Login Credentials to the email address associated with the account.
+We are not required to provide the Service Offering to you until you provide to us all information we require for processing your Order and provisioning the Service Offering for you.
+All Orders are non-refundable and non-cancellable except as expressly provided in the Agreement.
+Any refunds to which you are entitled under the Agreement will be remitted to you or to the VMware channel partner from which you purchased your entitlement to use the Service Offering.